wz2b/telegraf-execd-toolkit/README.md

 ```

 This format can be built a variety of ways including using influxdata's
-[own library](https://github.com/influxdata/line-protocol) or, in some _very_ simple cases, `fmt.Sprintf`
+[line protocol library](https://github.com/influxdata/line-protocol) or, in some _very_ simple cases, `fmt.Sprintf`
-(not really recommended).
+(that's not really recommended, but possible).

-This library provides an alternate approach that removes some of the boilerplate of using
+This library provides an alternate approach that removes some of the boilerplate required by
 the Influx Data library.
 The metrics that it creates are still MutableMetrics so you have access to the
-normal MutableMetric methods but with a little bit added:
+normal MutableMetric methods but with a little bit of functionality added on top:

-  * There is are fluent methods to add fields and tags, `.WithTags()` and `.WithFields()`, as well as
+    * A fluent interface for adding fields and tags
-to set the timestamp of the record using `.WithTime()`
-  * The timestamp defaults to `time.Now()` (which is usually what you want)
+    * The timestamp defaults to `time.Now()` (you can override this behavior)
-  * When writing a field, if the field is a go _error_ type it will get converted to a string using `error.Error()`
+    * Fields of type _error_ are written as strings using `error.Error()`
-  * The encoder shares buffers to avoid buffer object churn
+    * Thread-safe, shared serialization buffers avoid buffer object churn
-  * You can create an encoder pool that is thread-safe

 Since the intent here is to create a metric then write it, a metric encoder is included.
 The encoder
 can write to either an `io.Writer` or `[]byte`.